 For safety and EMF protection don’t position router near an infant or baby room.

-Make sure your wireless router is not set to the same channel as your next-door neighbour.
-Competing signal can cause interference and slowness with your Wi-Fi signal.
+Make sure your wireless router is not set to the same channel as your next-door neighbor.
+The competing signal can cause interference and slowness with your Wi-Fi signal.

 Interference put aside there is another challenge in a home, building materials that are not Wi-Fi friendly.
 Central placement of your router is very important, but also a big consideration for maximum coverage is the materials that your house is built with can block Wi-Fi signals and cause dead spots in certain areas of your home.